mlsteele/conjugate-proof/proof.md

   truth = (a - b).conj() == a.conj() - b.conj() # -> ...
 True
   if not truth:
     print "It was false!"
-print "\nIf nothing to the contrary is printed above, then all the examples checked out."
+print "\nIf nothing to the contrary is printed above,"\
+      + "then all the examples checked out."
 ```

 Those all worked!
 At least for me.
 You can give it a shot if you want.
 The equation seems to hold up.
 It seems very unlikely for there to be holes in the coverage of this equation.
-Is that good enough?
+Is that good enough?\
-No?
+No?\
 Ok.
 Well let's try to show it more generally then.

+## A General Approach

 In order to prove the equation generally,
 we will have to stop plugging in actual complex numbers.